Match Group in Fight Over Play Store Policies

 In December 2016, a malware attack that affected more than 1.7 million devices hit Google’s Play Store.
 According to Reuters, the malware allowed hackers to gain access to users’ Gmail accounts and download apps without the users’ knowledge.

-The news agency reported that the malware led to Google removing 300 apps from its store; however, Match Group alleges that this number should have been much higher—at least one million apps were affected.
+The news agency report that the malware led to Google removing 300 apps from its store; however, Match Group alleges that this number should have be much higher—at least one million apps were affect.

 This case may demonstrate how companies can unfairly use their power.